By Chris Heintz, P. Eng.

 Again the theory of fluid dynamics shows that there are two possible types of stable boundary layers:

-– The second is called ‘turbulent” because the flow is rather rough and the friction drag is higher.
+– The first, to build up, is called ‘laminar” because the flow is nice and steady and the friction drag is relatively low.- The second is called ‘turbulent” because the flow is rather rough and the friction drag is higher.

 The unfortunate thing is that the “laminar boundary layer” will automatically become turbulent (with associated higher drag) close to the leading edge of the airfoil unless very special precautions are taken.
 These precautions are: